 A number of chameleon species are endemic to this ecoregion, including Namoroka Leaf and Decary’s Leaf chameleon.
 New species of plated lizard have also been recently described from the ecoregion—Zonosaurus bemaraha in the southern portion and Z. tsingy in the northern portion.
 The rivers and lakes are important habitats for the endemic Madagascar sideneck turtle and the scrubland and bamboo forests support the endemic ploughshare tortoise.

 The major threat to the forests is destruction and fragmentation through intentional burning to clear land for grazing and agricultural lands (slash-and-burn), and through wildfires sparked by burning adjacent secondary grasslands.
-Selective logging and the removal of large trees pose additional threats of forest habitat degradation.
-Several species of diurnal lemurs are hunted for food, and this may be adversely affecting the regeneration of the forests.
+Selective logging and the removal of large trees pose additional threats to forest habitat degradation.
+Several species of diurnal lemurs are hunted for food, and this may adversely affect the regeneration of the forests.

-The priority conservation actions for the next decade will be to: 1) implement management plans to protect baobab trees; 2) establish locally managed protected areas, prioritising land which is multiple species habitat; and 3) maintain and restore connectivity between existing protected areas to create ecological corridors.
+The priority conservation actions for the next decade will be to 1) implement management plans to protect baobab trees; 2) establish locally managed protected areas, prioritizing land which is multiple species habitat; and 3) maintain and restore connectivity between existing protected areas to create ecological corridors.